-8.2 Strobe/Beacon Light
+8.2 Beacon Light

-The optional strobe/beacon light (Figure 8-1) provides visibility and safety by mounting on top the RCP and brightly showing the height of the mast.
-The strobe/beacon light can be used at any voltage from 12 to 48 VDC.
-The strobe/beacon lights are available in amber, blue, clear, read, and green.
-The strobe/beacon light can be turned on by pressing the "AUX" controller button when the mast is at 90° or extended.
-Pressing the button again would turn the strobe/beacon light off.
-When ordered, the optional strobe/beacon light is shipped installed and no additional wiring is required.
+The optional beacon light (Figure 8-1) provides visibility and safety by mounting on top the RCP and brightly showing the height of the mast.
+The beacon light can be used at any voltage from 12 to 48 VDC.
+The beacon lights are available in amber, blue, clear, red, and green.
+The beacon light can be turned on by pressing the "AUX" controller button when the mast is at 90° or extended.
+Pressing the button again would turn the beacon light off.
+When ordered, the optional beacon light is shipped installed and no additional wiring is required.

-Figure 8-1 Optional Strobe/Beacon Light
+Figure 8-1 Optional Beacon Light